The 35th International Agricultural Machinery Show in Obihiro

 9. Insurance during the show period

-- The Event Committee does not assume any responsibility if a theft, loss or damage happens to an exhibited item, or harm to persons during the period from when the preparation begins until when carrying out of the exhibited items is completed.
+- The Event Committee does not assume any responsibility if a theft, loss or damage happens to exhibited items, or harm to persons during the period from when the preparation begins until when carrying out of the exhibited items is completed.

-- The Event Committee does not assume any responsibility for injury or loss to persons that happens in each booth, but it handles cases that are covered by the insurance for general visitors in the rest of the show site.
+- The Event Committee does not assume any responsibility for injury or loss to persons that happens in each booth, but it handles cases of legal liability compensation for general visitors in the rest of the show site as long as they are covered by the insurance.

-- Exhibitioners are to bear all the expenses concerning their exhibiting items including packing, shipment, storage, display and decoration.
+- Exhibitioners shall bear all the expenses concerning their exhibiting items including packing, shipment, storage, display and decoration.

 - The Event Committee sets up signboards including one at the entrance gate and site maps.
-Exhibitioners are to prepare a tent and other facilities and equipment for their booths.
+Exhibitioners shall prepare a tent and other facilities and equipment for their booths.

 - There are no regulations for fliers, catalogues and other documents given to visitors.
 There is no restriction against novelties and promotional gifts except that distribution of balloons is prohibited because there are high-voltage lines near the show site.